 Complete Streets is a street that provides for the safe, comfortable, and convenient travel via automobile, foot, bicycle, transit, and for travelers of all ages and abilities.

-- The goal of the Complete Streets Implementation Plan is to identify a vision and framework for improvements on the State Highway System for complete streets.
-It will also identify where on the State Highway System is part of a complete street network that promotes several modes, like bicycling and walking.
+- The goal of the Complete Streets Plan is to identify a vision and framework for improvements on the State Highway System for complete streets.
+It will also identify where on the State Highway System is part of a complete street network that promotes all modes of transportation including transit, bicycling, and walking.

 - Caltrans is identifying areas on the state highway where complete streets would be appropriate.
 We are also collecting existing and planned complete street plans and recommendations from our local and regional transportation partners to develop complete streets on state highways.
 We are developing this plan as a result of AB 1358, the California Complete Streets Act of 2008.
 This law requires a city or county to identify in their general plan how they will accommodate the circulation of all users of the roadway, including motorists, pedestrians, bicyclists, children, seniors, individuals with disabilities, and users of public transportation.
-Caltrans encourages local governments to be ready for future funding opportunities under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+Caltrans encourages local governments to be ready for future funding opportunities under the Fixing America's Surface Transportation Act (FAST Act).
 Caltrans welcome your input.
-For more information, contact the District Complete Streets Representative.
+District Complete Streets Representative.

 DRAFT District 3 Complete Streets Inventory